 Here you will find information on how to be a registered instructor under MA3 insurance and teaching outside your MA3 chapter.
-At the bottom of the page you will find a list/bios of all MA3 Registered Instructors at the three levels we support.
+At the bottom of the page you will find bios of all MA3 Registered Instructors.
 We feel these individuals have the required knowledge to successfully train you in mounted archery for private lessons, clinics or to help you begin a chapter.
 The current list is complete with all of our Legacy Instructors.
 Any new instructors will come in under the updated application process.

-To be a Registered Instructor you must fill out the Application below and agree to follow MA3 range safety protocol, and pay an annual fee for insurance.
+To be a Registered Instructor you must fill out the Application below, agree to follow MA3 range safety protocol, and pay an annual fee for insurance.